nuejs/nue/packages/nuejs.org/docs/single-page-applications.md

 ---

 # Single-page applications `Coming soon`
+Ultimately Nue brings the UX development model and the global design system to the world of single-page applications.
+This makes a better system architecture and a clearer coding style, and a more enjoyable way to build new things:

+! stack: view layer (GDS) + model + API layer --> backend

-Nue is a rapid web application builder.
-That is: you can take advantage of the global design system, and use the same development approach to build both content-heavy applications and single-page applications.
+With Nu, you can use the same development approach to build both content-heavy applications and single-page applications.
+This is a breath of fresh air also not just for the UX developer, but also for the application developer, who can switch to writing clean code without the "ugly" front end stuff.
+Just pure JavaScript, tested on the server side and served with a clean, documented API.

 [.note]
   ### Please note
-  The development of single-page applications starts after a major Templates release.
-All issues regarding Nue JS are marked as [low priority](https://github.com/nuejs/nue/labels/low%20priority) because the focus is currently on content-heavy multi-page applications.
+  The development of single-page applications starts later, because the focus is currently on content-heavy multi-page applications.
+All the related issues are marked as [low priority](https://github.com/nuejs/nue/labels/low%20priority).

-## Traditional model
-Today, single-page applications are made out of JavaScript or TypeScript components.
-There is a component for everything from links, buttons, inputs, and paragraphs to their compositions.
-The codebase keeps growing when the styling is hard-coded to the component, because you need multiple versions of the same component with slightly different styling.
-Tailwind's Catalyst UI library, for example, has four different paragraph components: `<Text>`, `<Description>`, `<DialogDescription>`, and `<AlertDescription>`.

-As you build more complex applications, the amount of components increases dramatically.
-It is not uncommon for large-scale projects to ~contain hundreds, even thousands of JavaScript modules~. **Vite**, for example, was specifically built to solve the issue with large codebases like that.

-## Shift in focus
-**Nue is different**.
-It embraces the separation of concerns design pattern and splits your application into three major layers: application layer, UI layer, and styling:
+## Separation of concerns
+Today, the codebases single-page applications are enormous.
+It's not unusual to see projects with hundreds, even thousands of JavaScript components where the markup, styling, and logic are mixed together forming a massive canvas of "spaghetti code".
+Projects like **Vite** are specifically built to solve the issues that come with with these massive component-heavy codebases.

+Nue is different.
+It splits you codebase in two: the application and the user interface:

 [image.gridpaper]
   small: /img/spa-stack.png
   large: /img/spa-stack-big.png

-This split makes a big difference in how you code looks:
+This split makes a big difference in how you code looks.

-### Application layer
+### Application code
-The application code becomes a separate entity with no complexities from the presentation layer: there is no knowledge of views nor state and the code is absent from framework-specific concepts like hooks, refs, or events.
+The application code becomes a separate entity with no complexities from the UI layer: there is no knowledge of views nor state and the code is absent from framework-specific concepts like hooks, refs, or events.
 And there are no extra domain-specific idioms like *JSX* or *Tailwind*.

 This dramatically simplifies the code and makes it easier to read and maintain.
 The application can be an isolated *NPM* module, that can be tested separately.